Importing and Exporting

 - Native AI file importing is supported by default.

-- To disable native AI import, uncheck the Import Adobe Illustrator option in the Storage section of the Preferences view.
+- To disable native AI import, uncheck the Import Adobe Illustrator option in the Document Files section of the Preferences view.
 When disabled, the PDF stream of the AI file is imported if available.

 - Native AI content can be pasted from the clipboard, when it was copied into the clipboard by Adobe Illustrator.
-Disable native AI pasting, using the Paste Adobe Illustrator option in the Storage section of the Preferences view.
+The native AI pasting can be disabled using the Paste Adobe Illustrator option in the Performance section of the Preferences view.

 To export artwork from the current document, into a vector or image format: